Adam Frank

 Community Interests

 Adam was LYRIC's (Learn Your Rights In Colorado) 2016 Volunteer of the Year, teaching Denver-area high school students their constitutional rights and how to assert these rights to police officers while also staying safe.
 Adam also volunteers as cooperating counsel with the ACLU, bringing challenges to Colorado laws that violate the state and federal constitutions.
 In 2017, Adam partnered with the ACLU to get Denver's parks exclusion directive declared unconstitutional.
 He then successfully defended this win on appeal.
 From 2019 through 2021, Adam once again partnered with the ACLU and successfully challenged the constitutionality of the City of Fort Collins's prosecution of a homeless person for sleeping in his truck when he had nowhere else to go.
 In 2021 and 2022, Adam did extensive pro bono representation of protestors who faced wrongful criminal charges, securing dismissals of all charges for each of his protestor clients.
-In 2023 and 2024, Adam turned to offense for these protestors, bringing civil rights cases based on their wrongful arrests.
+In 2023, Adam turned to offense for these protestors, bringing civil rights cases based on their wrongful arrests.
+In 2024, Adam again partnered with the ACLU in its successful work securing the release of numerous municipal court defendants in Pueblo who were unconstitutionally jailed on improper charges of contempt of court.

 Bar Admissions